dgodovich/personal_logseq/pages/One-Step Generation of Mice Carrying Mutations in Multiple Genes by CRISPR___Cas-Mediated Genome Engineering.md

 	- Mutant mice were made by gene targeting in ES cells followed by injection into wt blastocysts, or by mutagenesis
 	- Can now (at the time of this paper) make double stranded breaks that result in mutations that you want
 	- But there's no way to multiplex
-	-
+	- Crispr can do this because it can use one Cas9 with multiple gRNA -